kgxsz/devops-101/README.md

 We'll be provisioning AWS EC2 instances.
 We can take advantage of the free tier, but there will be a point where we'll be paying.
 It won't be much (no more than a few dozen cents) so long as you **don't forget to tear them down when you're done with the workshop**.
 Don't worry, I'll be pretty clear about this, but I take no responsibility if you do end up losing your monthly coffee allowance.

 #### Your AWS region is important
 Throughout the workshops, I've made the assumption that you're working with the eu-west-1 AWS region, which is in Ireland.
-There will be configuration that's dependent on this region, for example, AMI ids are region dependent.
-You can use a region closer to you if you wish, but I strongly recommend using the eu-west-1 for these workshops.
-Yes, it will be slow if you're in Australia, but if you choose to use a region other than eu-west-1 then things may not work as expected.
+I strongly recommend using this region for these workshops because the templates and scripts are heavily dependent on your region being set to eu-west-1.
+If you're far away from this region, it'll mean that things will be a little slower.
+But in the interest of gaining knowledge and insight from these workshops, it's a small price to pay.
+So you've been warned, if you choose to use a region other than eu-west-1 then be ready for things to go awry.

 #### Practice vs theory
 These workshops will lean heavily toward practice rather than theory.
 We'll cover some basic theory along the way, but I would recommend further reading to gain deeper insight into the concepts we'll be covering.